8 Important Developments in the Enterprise Content Management Market

 1. Content Chaos

-Content ChaosAlthough the total amount of unstructured content in organizations has rapidly been growing for a number of years, we are now at the point where this problem is really hurting many organizations, in terms of business continuity and direct economic impact.
-Organizational leaders realize more and more that working with unstructured content is inefficient and chaotic.
 For example, file shares and email archives result in costs and potentially severe risks for those they are designed to help.
 Because of this, gaining control of unstructured content is becoming more important and is moving up the agenda of many IT and information managers.
-To control content chaos, first insight must be obtained into the actual quantity of content while also factoring for the potential future growth of new content in the organization, risks and quality of the information.
+To effectively address content chaos, organizations must first gain insight into the volume of existing content, while also considering potential future growth, associated risks, and the overall quality of information.

 2. Content Service Bus